Labbeti/aac-metrics/README.md

 ## Requirements
 ### Python packages

-The requirements are automatically installed when using `pip install` on this repository.
+The pip requirements are automatically installed when using `pip install` on this repository.
 ```
 torch >= 1.10.1
 numpy >= 1.21.2
 pyyaml >= 6.0
 tqdm >= 4.64.0
+sentence-transformers>=2.2.2
 ```

 ### External requirements